Orange County Employment Attorneys.

 In many cases, Orange County employers are prohibited by law from taking retaliatory action against their employees.

 This means that Orange County employees can often pursue their rights without fear of reprimand from their employer.
-The attorneys at Smith & Lo can help assess whether this is the case in your particular situation.
+The attorneys at Attorneys for Employee Rights can help assess whether this is the case in your particular situation.
 Our consultations are confidential and free.
 The confidentiality helps ensure that nothing you say to our attorneys will ever get back to your employer.
 Moreover, our free consultations take the stress out of meeting with an attorney.
 We’ll help give you the power to know what the best decision is for you and your family.

 Workplace harassment is extensively regulated in California.
 We help make sure Orange County employers follow the law.

 Employees in Orange County enjoy a number of protections from harassment in the workplace.
 For example, an employer cannot verbally harass someone due to their membership in a protected class (like being a member of a particular religion, race, sexual orientation, gender, or age group).
 Nor can an employer physically touch, sexually harass, or depict inappropriate images in the workplace.
 Depending on a number of factors, employees that have been the victim of unlawful harassment may be entitled to money damages from their employer.
 Often, the best way to obtain those money damages is to contact a local lawyer.
-The Orange County attorneys at Smith & Lo can help: (855) 783-9675.
+The Orange County Attorneys for Employee Rights can help: (949) 954-8181.

 Whether someone is considered an employee or an independent contractor makes a significant difference in California and federal employment and labor law cases.
 Employees are generally granted more protection under employment law than independent contractors